 Laminate | FAQ

-There is a reason Laminate have stuck around as long as they have.
+There is a reason why Laminate has stuck around as long as they have.

 First created by Formica in 1913, the technology has come a long way.
 Today’s modern laminate surfaces offer many advantages:

-- Design Options: Laminate surfaces offer literally hundreds of designs to help match your look and style.
+- Design Options: hundreds of designs to help match your look and style.

-- Scratch and Impact Protection: Laminate surfaces are resistant to scratches and impacts under normal use conditions.
+- Scratch and Impact Protection: they are resistant to scratches and impacts under normal use conditions.

-- Vertical Applications: Use Laminate surfaces both horizontally and vertically to shape your style.
+- Vertical Applications: use both horizontally and vertically to shape your style.